Citing

 Overseas immigrants suffer from health problems three to four times more than Swedish-born, while at the same time, immigrants who are asylum seekers and paperless have limited access to Swedish care (Hjern, 2012).

-You can also cite sources by quoting, which involves a literal representation of someone else's text.
-Just as with a summary, clear source references are required, including the author's name and the year of publication.
-When quoting, you must also specify the page number of the source.
-For example:
+You can also refer to a source by quoting.
+A quotation is a word-for-word reproduction of someone else’s text.
+As with a paraphrase, you must include the author’s name and the year of publication.
+When quoting, you must also provide the page number.
+Example:

 Hjern (2012) argues that "integration into Swedish society is important to the health of those who come to settle in Sweden" (p.
 257).